rohitkamle/dlgkedmo/README.md

      - `GKE_CLUSTER_NAME`: Name of the GKE cluster.
      - `TKSTATE_BUCKET_NAME`: Name of the GCS bucket for Terraform state.

+6. **Update hosts file to access grafana and nginx application using url**
+    - To access grafana which is pointed to host : `grafana.dlgkedemo.com`  and `nginx.dlgkedemo.com` , local host file need to update with the ingress IP Address
+    - For windows file location is `C:\Windows\System32\drivers\etc\hosts`  which can be open with notepad with Run As Administrator option
+    - For MAC Book file location is `/etc/hosts` can be open using sudo nano `sudo nano /etc/hosts` or  `sudo vim /etc/hosts`

 ## GitHub Actions Workflow
 The deployment is triggered by the GitHub Actions workflow defined in `.github/workflows/terraform.yaml`.
 This workflow performs the following steps: